janluke/iccas-dataset/README.md

 confirmed cases and deaths disaggregated by age group and sex.
-The data is (automatically) extracted from pdf reports (like [this](https://www.epicentro.iss.it/coronavirus/bollettino/Bollettino-sorveglianza-integrata-COVID-19_30-marzo-2020.pdf)) published by _Istituto Superiore di Sanità_ (ISS) two times a week.
+The data is (automatically) extracted from pdf reports (like [this](https://www.epicentro.iss.it/coronavirus/bollettino/Bollettino-sorveglianza-integrata-COVID-19_30-marzo-2020.pdf)) published by _Istituto Superiore di Sanità_ (ISS).
 A link to the most recent report can be found in [this page](https://www.epicentro.iss.it/coronavirus/sars-cov-2-sorveglianza-dati) under section "Documento esteso".

+Reports were originally published twice per week; since april, they are published only once per week.
+There may be exception to this schedule though, e.g. in august.

 I wrote a script that is run periodically in order to automatically update this repository when a new report is published.